kakkoyun/checklocks-demo/README.md

 * **`+checklocksfail` Annotation:** Confirmed useful only for asserting a violation *is* found on a specific line (e.g., calling an annotated function incorrectly), satisfying the annotation.
 Not effective for call sites of functions with internal-only violations or for acquire/release precondition violations.
 * **`go vet` Exit Code:** Fails if any violations are found.
 * **Runtime vs. Static:** Static analysis (like `checklocks`) is powerful for finding lock misuse based on annotations but cannot find all concurrency issues.
 Deadlocks or panics resulting from misuse (like incorrect acquire/release patterns) require runtime detection (e.g., using `-race` and `-timeout` during testing, or observing the panic).
 We skip tests known to deadlock or panic in this demo to allow the suite to complete.
+* **Runtime Assertions (Debug Builds):** The `github.com/trailofbits/go-mutexasserts` library is used to add runtime lock assertions (`mutexasserts.AssertMutexLocked`) inside functions where static analysis is bypassed (e.g., via `+checklocksignore`).
+These assertions check lock state dynamically but are only active when the code is built with the `debug` tag (`go build -tags debug`, `go test -tags debug`).
+This provides an extra layer of safety during development/testing for assumptions made when ignoring the static checker.

-This demo provides a comprehensive overview of the `checklocks` analyzer's capabilities and limitations.
+This demo provides a comprehensive overview of the `checklocks` analyzer's capabilities and limitations, along with a strategy for adding runtime checks.

 ## Annotated Linter Output